Skip to main content

 Subgoals for Evaluating ArrayLists.

-1. Set up a one-dimensional dynamic list (initially empty or with a specified initial capacity)
+1. Set up a one-dimensional table that will either be empty or have a specified initial capacity based on the parameter to the constructor

-2. Upon instantiation, an ArrayList contains zero elements initially, but elements can be added dynamically using add().
-Elements not yet added do not exist until explicitly inserted.
+3. Upon instantiation, an ArrayList contains zero elements initially, but elements can be added dynamically using add()

 3. Accessing an ArrayList element